Date: June 24th, 2026

-- A CMDB should be the trusted source of truth for your IT environment, but incomplete, duplicated, or conflicting data often makes that difficult.
+- A CMDB should be the trusted source of truth for your IT environment, but incomplete, duplicated, or conflicting data can turn it into a source of risk instead of confidence.

 - CMDB enrichment helps turn scattered asset and configuration records into reliable, normalized, and business-relevant IT Visibility.